PMET-public/module-datainstall-graphql/README.md

 		}
 	}

-**dataInstallerLogs**: Retrives information about a data pack install which is displayed in the terminal with a CLI install.
+**dataInstallerLogs**: Retrieves information about a data pack install which is displayed in the terminal with a CLI install.
 Can be selected by `job_id` in the case of a scheduled install, or by the name of a data pack.
 Name can be partial string.

 *example:*